2026 Board of Directors

 Scot Hawthorne, Treasurer

-Vice President, Head of CRM Strategy & Sales Enablement at Alliance Bernstein, LP
+Senior Vice President, Head of CRM Strategy & Sales Enablement at Alliance Bernstein, LP

-Scot Hawthorne is a Vice President at Alliance Bernstein, LP where he is Head of CRM Strategy and Sales Enablement.
+Scot Hawthorne is a Senior Vice President at Alliance Bernstein, LP where he is Head of CRM Strategy and Sales Enablement.
 In his work, he is responsible for bringing together people, process, and technology to grow relationships.
 Prior to joining AB and moving to Nashville, he spent 26 years in Columbus, Ohio where he met his wife and raised his 2 sons.
 He has been a regular bike commuter for much of his working life and frequently does charity rides in support of his favorite causes.
 Looking to grow his local engagement, build new roots in the community, and fuel his cycling passion, upon moving to Nashville Scot sought out organizations he could contribute his skills to.
 This led him to Walk Bike Nashville where he volunteered and began to engage.
 As a regular bike commuter, he experiences first hand the transit challenges facing our community.
 He frequently needs to add upward of 10 miles to his normal 4 mile commute in order to make the trip in safety.
 Outside of work, Scot is an avid fitness enthusiast with cycling as his main recreation.
 You can find him most weekends on his bike in and around Nashville.

 Jose Resendiz, Secretary